 Epenow lived to tell his strange tale to his kinsmen, by the way.
 He fabricated a story of gold mines on Martha’s Vineyard, and upon arrival escaped the English whose gold fever had returned him home.
 There is some evidence that Epenow became a sachem (2) among his people, leading the resistance against the English.

-For his part, Shakespeare never lived to see the English colonies strike root along the entire East Coast of North America, and ever deeper inland.
+Shakespeare never lived to see the English colonies strike root along the entire East Coast of North America, and ever deeper inland.
 The vast reservoirs of English-speakers in North America would prove useful to England’s literary luminaries of later centuries.
 They were able to translate their fame on both sides of the Atlantic into extensive tours of the United States.
 Charles Dickens upon his first visit in 1842 received the full rock star treatment.

 On Valentine’s Day, New York’s high society hosted a ball in his honour in the Park Theatre, then the grandest venue in the city.
 But the star-struck attention soon grew too much for the young novelist: "I can't drink a glass of water, without having 100 people looking down my throat when I open my mouth to swallow".